If you wanted, you could even automatically send that PDF straight to your inbox by adding an optional part to the

-For reference, here’s what the previous task looks like inside of Process Street, with all of the fields for the report.
+For reference, here’s what the previous task looks like inside Process Street, with all of the fields for the report.
 This is what we are trying to export into a Google Docs document:

 A successfully pulled in sample will look like this in Zapier:

 When you get the confirmation, we can proceed on to adding the action step in Zapier.

-Hit “Add a Step” in the left panel, select “Action/Search”, and look for “Google Docs”.
+Hit the + button to add a step, select “Action/Search”, and look for “Google Docs”.

 Proceed to select “Create Document from Template” as the action: